Skip to main content

 • Do-it-yourself – build a custom care team.
 By building a team consisting of a primary care provider, an addiction physician, and an addiction therapist, you can mirror the "active ingredients" of a specialty program.

 • Telehealth – phone or video sessions.
-Telehealth services have greatly expanded, along with insurance coverage for them, allowing greater access to treatment.
+Telehealth services have expanded, along with insurance coverage for them, often allowing greater access to treatment.24 Research shows that telehealth AUD treatment can reduce alcohol consumption25,26 and may appeal to young adults and others who may be less inclined to seek treatment.27

 The Navigator and its portal for healthcare professionals can steer you and your patients to quality treatment at all levels of care, from residential to telehealth services.
 (See Core article on referral.)